lixinyang123/SampleBlog/README.md

 ## SampleBlog

-A sample, static blog system base on new.css
+A sample blog system base on new.css